 Only duly filled applications sent within the deadline will be considered for funding.
-Please see the Call for Proposals for more detailed instructions on how to apply.
+Please see the Call for Proposals document for more detailed instructions on how to apply.

 For any further questions on how to apply please contact the UNODC Prevention-team via email firstname.lastname@example.org.